Unsupervised Learning in the Real World

 - Probabilistic clustering

-Raw training data sets for teaching artificial intelligence (AI) algorithms can be efficiently obtained via clickworker.
+Raw AI training datasets for teaching artificial intelligence (AI) algorithms can be efficiently obtained via clickworker.

 Unsupervised Learning in the World of AI